jkirlans5282/Eq-Mail/README.md

-personal Emails is a chrome application which uses context.io, and IBM's watson to help the user write more emotionally intelligent emails.
+Eq-Mail Previously personal emails is a chrome application which uses context.io, and IBM's watson to help the user write more emotionally intelligent emails.
 The extension generates a profile for the recipent of your email, allowing you to write your email in a way which will be best recieved by them.

 For more info visit: